juelg/sanft/README.md

 by the client, and the `--max-chunks-in-acr` flag pertaining to the maximum permitted number of Chunk Requests in a single ACR, advertised by the server in the Metadata Request Response.

+## Tests
+Every package except the main one has tests.
+In order to run theses tests cd into the repsective package and run `go test`.

 ## Assignment Task: Briefly record what you did and what you learned
 ### How is your program structured?
 The implementation is divided into 5 major Go packages: firstly, we have the general implementation of messages